-- 6.1 Taking into account the proposed amendments as mentioned above, the planned population of the Mong Kok OZP is estimated to about 160,950 persons.
-As shown in Attachment VII, the existing and planned population of major GIC facilities are generally adequate to meet the demand in accordance with the requirements of HKPSG and concerned bureaux/departments' assessment, except the following: - 6.2 According to the population-based standards for elderly services and facilities and child care centres recently incorporated into HKPSG, there will be shortfalls in the area in child care centres, community care services facilities and residential care homes for elderly in Mong Kok Planning Area.
+- 6.2 According to the population-based planning standards for community facilities incorporated into HKPSG, there will be shortfalls in the provision of child care centres, community care services facilities, residential care homes for elderly, pre-school rehabilitation services and residential care services in the Yau Ma Tei Planning Area.
 However, the Social Welfare Department adopts a wider spatial context/cluster in the assessment of provision for such facilities.
-Besides, the aforesaid standards were reinstated in the HKPSG in 2018, 2020 and 2022 respectively, and thus it may not be appropriate to compare them with the provision of such facilities for the existing population.
-The revised standards reflect the long-term target towards which the provision of elderly, child care and rehabilitation facilities would be adjusted progressively.
-Opportunities have been taken to provide appropriate social welfare facilities within the proposed redevelopment projects.
-The type of facilities will be determined at the detailed stage in consultation with relevant government departments.
+Besides, the aforesaid standards were reinstated in HKPSG in 2018, 2020 and 2022 respectively, and thus they reflect the long-term target towards which the provision of elderly, child care and rehabilitation facilities would be adjusted progressively.
+Opportunities will be taken to provide appropriate social welfare facilities within the proposed redevelopment projects.
+The type of facilities will be determined at the detailed stage in consultation with relevant government departments. - 6.3 Although there will be a slight shortfall of one sports centre in the Yau Ma Tei Planning Area, the provision of sports centre is planned on a district basis, the deficit can be met by the provision in YTM District as a whole.